-\textbf{Datasets.} Our evaluation employs several standard benchmark datasets to assess model performance thoroughly.
-Our main evaluation is conducted on the widely-used CATH v4.2 and v4.3 datasets~\citep{orengo1997cath}.
-Following established protocols, we adapt a topology-based data split to prevent overlap between the training, validation, and test sets.
-For CATH v4.2, the dataset is partitioned into 18,024 training, 608 validation, and 1,120 test samples.
-Similarly, the CATH v4.3 dataset is split into 16,630 training, 1,516 validation, and 1,864 test samples.
-To assess the zero-shot generalization capabilities of all models, we evaluate on two independent test sets.
-TS50~\citep{li2014direct} is a common benchmark containing 50 diverse protein chains.
-The PDB2022 dataset, curated by ~\citep{zhou2023prorefiner}, consists of 1,975 structures published in the Protein Data Bank~(PDB)~\citep{berman2000protein} between January 5, 2022, and October 26, 2022.
-This provides a strict, time-based split for evaluating temporal generalization.
-Both datasets are entirely separate from the CATH-derived training set, minimizing data leakage and providing a robust evaluation of structural and temporal generalization~\citep{bai2025mask}.
+\textbf{Datasets.} We adopt several standard benchmark datasets to evaluate model performance.
+The CATH v4.2 and v4.3 are two widely used datasets~\citep{orengo1997cath}.
+By following previous methods, a topology-based data split is performed to prevent overlap between the training, validation, and test sets.
+The CATH v4.2 dataset is split into 18,024 training, 608 validation, and 1,120 test samples.
+The CATH v4.3 dataset is split into 16,630 training, 1,516 validation, and 1,864 test samples.
+To further evaluate the zero-shot generalization capability of the methods, we include two independent test sets, TS50~\citep{li2014direct} and PBD2022~\citep{berman2000protein}.
+TS50~\citep{li2014direct} is a widely-used benchmark containing 50 diverse protein chains.
+PDB2022 dataset, curated by ~\citep{zhou2023prorefiner}, consists of 1,975 structures published in the Protein Data Bank~(PDB)~\citep{berman2000protein} between January 5, 2022, and October 26, 2022, which is after the release date of CATH.
+Both datasets are disjoint from the CATH training set, which can be used to evaluate the structural and temporal generalization of baselines~\citep{bai2025mask}.